 In this article, we’ll walk you though a step by step guide on how to drain your water heat in 5 easy steps.

 Preparation for Draining Your Water Heater

-When learning how to drain hot water heater, the first thing you will need to do is to be prepared.
-Look at your drain valves and see if it is a plastic one.
-If it is, you will need to replace it with a better quality valve.
-It is always a good idea to have an extra valve with you as your hot water heater has been sitting for 6 to 12 months, and it may not close all the way again.
+When learning how to drain a hot water heater, the first thing you will need to do is prepare.
+Look at your drain valves and see if they are plastic.
+You will need to replace it with a better quality valve if it is.
+It is always a good idea to have an extra valve with you as your hot water tank has been sitting for six to twelve months, and it may not close all the way again.

 Starting the Water Heater Drain

 Here are the steps to do the water heater drain.
 Ensure that you follow these precisely to ensure that your water heater is appropriately drained.
 If you don’t drain your water heater, you could have serious damage to your home.